ds5110/git-intro/README.md

 DS 5110 assignment submissions must follow these basic command-line requirements -- Jupyter notebooks are not allowed.

-Other documents in this repo have recommmendations for setting up a development environment that works on all platforms.
+Other documents in this repo have recommmendations for [setting up a development environment](setup.md) that works on all platforms.

 ## Reproducibility

+* Create reproducible pipelines
   * Reproducibility is paramount -- if someone else can't reproduce your results, there's no point.
   * [Jupyter notebooks have reproducibility problems](https://www.nature.com/articles/d41586-021-01174-w),
 so they're not acceptable for assignment submission.
   * ...but they're great for protoytping, in-class exercises and publishing books!